tyler-frazier/tyler-frazier.github.io/aboutme.md

   margin-bottom: 15px;
   text-align: justify;">

 Welcome!
 My name is Tyler Frazier and I am a Lecturer of Data Science at William & Mary, where I generally conduct research in the area of population and development data science.
 Prior to joining William & Mary in the spring of 2015, I held academic appointments at the University of Bonn - Center for Development Research, the Santa Fe Institute, and the Technical University of Berlin - Institute for Transport System Planning and Transport Telematics.
 I also previously served as a visiting lecturer at the Technical University of Munich, the Kwame Nkrumah University of Science and Technology and the University of Ghana, Legon.
-My research has been supported by funding from the Volkswagen Foundation, the Bill and Melinda Gates Foundation and the German Federal Ministry of Education and Research.
+Individually, my research has been supported by funding from the Volkswagen Foundation, the Bill and Melinda Gates Foundation and the German Federal Ministry of Education and Research.

 <br>
 <br>